Comradewall/Comradewall/README.md

-Soo this is a moob profile just ingnore it and move on to more important business.
+Soo this is a noob profile just ingnore it and move on to more important business.